An invitation to Mathematics, Applied Mathematics and Statistics

 Why should you consider declaring mathematics as your major?
 There are many different reasons to consider this option, just as there are many ways in which mathematics can be used.
 The road to mathematics is by no means unique, and the motivations to choose one’s own path to mathematics are varied.

 Mathematics has the reputation of being extremely hard and elitist.
 This has contributed to scaring people away from the start.
-As a mathematician and the Chair of the Mathematics Department, I can say in full honesty that learning mathematics requires work and dedication.
+As a mathematician and a former Chair of the Mathematics Department, I can say in full honesty that learning mathematics requires work and dedication.
 The rewards are not immediate; until you have spent the time and effort to learn its rules and language, those rewards will keep escaping you.
 When students tell me that they do not enjoy learning the rules of integration and differentiation, I tell them that neither did I. The beauty of a language is rarely found in its grammar, but is usually expressed in its literature and poetry.
 The basic tools of mathematics, which for the most part comprise the mathematics courses that students study in high school or at the beginning of college, rarely get anybody excited.
 They should be viewed as the foundations from which to move to a higher level of understanding.
 Then, at that point, the usage of the discipline and the range of possibilities mathematics offers become more apparent.

 I think of mathematics as a language; studying the grammar can be tedious, boring and frustrating, but it is necessary to use it in whichever way we may decide.
 Understanding and appreciating the different genres of literature requires a good knowledge of the basic rules of the language in which they are expressed.
 When we enjoy a poem or a short story we never think about the grammar behind it—if we did it would spoil our enjoyment; instead we marvel at the finished product.
 Mathematics can be viewed in a similar way: the long hours spent working calculus problems are the way to make the basic rules become so natural and instinctive that we do not need to think about them.
 We can concentrate on other, more exciting and challenging problems.
 As all children can learn their mother tongue, albeit at different speeds and with varying degrees of difficulty, everybody has the ability to learn mathematics.
 Personality, background, exposure and previous experiences might determine how easy or difficult the process will be, but the determination to succeed and the motivation to persevere will enable you to meet subsequent challenges.
 I cannot promise that the calculus sequence will be fun for everyone and I will not deny that good performance in math classes requires time and effort.
 What I can say, however, is that the fun starts once you speak the language and decide how you are going to express yourself by choosing to concentrate more on the theoretical aspect of mathematics or on its applications to other fields.